 STOCK REDEMPTION: Example: A and B own all 1,000 in M Corp as community property.
-The stock is worth $1million with a basis of $20K.
+The stock is worth $ 1 million with a basis of $20K.
 B is active in the business and A is not.
-As aprt of the community property division, M Corp will REDEEM W’s stock with corporate funds plus a note that calls for additional future payments.
+As part of the community property division, M Corp will REDEEM W’s stock with corporate funds plus a note that calls for additional future payments.

-The general rule is that the attorneys fees incurred in a divorce are personal and not business and not tax deductible.
+The general rule is that the attorney's fees incurred in a divorce are personal and not a business and not tax deductible.

 BUSINESS: This is true even if most of the fees were spent by the parties who wanted to keep the business in the property division.
-One exception may be where both parties are involved in the business and a part of the attorneys fees were incurred over actual business disputes having nothing to do with the divorce.
+One exception may be where both parties are involved in the business and a part of the attorney's fees was incurred over actual business disputes having nothing to do with the divorce.